 Pathophysiology of pain, neuroimmunology and drug of abuse Unit

 1)The laboratory is involved in the study of the mechanisms at the basis of onset, maintenance and resolution of chronic inflammatory and neuropathic pain.
 We and others recently demonstrated that a pathological interaction between neurons, glia, microglia and immune cells in the peripheral and central nervous system underlies the chronicization of pain.
 Our research aims at identifying the molecular and cellular mechanisms and the main determinants at the basis of neuroinflammatory processes in the nervous system sites involved in pain transmission, focussing on the pro-anti-inflammatory cytokine balance.
 A deep understanding of these interactions may indicate novel therapeutic targets for treating neuropathic pain, that is refractory to most known analgesics.

-3)Marijuana and opioids are wide spread substances of abuse, that induce a large range of diverse effects.
-These substances target different receptors, alter functionality of different organs and systems and have different mechanisms of actions.
-However a common aspect is their ability to modify the immune system responses.
+2)Marijuana and opioids are wide spread substances of abuse, that induce a large range of diverse effects including their ability to modify the immune system responses.
 Our laboratory evaluates the effects that opioids and cannabis derivatives have on immune responses, both in vitro and in vivo in the human and in animal models, in order to identify their effect on health.

 Behavioural laboratory for the evaluation of nociception, allodynia and hyperalgesia